Davejadore/snake-game/README.md

 ## License

-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the [Apache 2.0 License](LICENSE).
 Feel free to use, modify, and distribute it as you see fit.